 - seam reaper or large needle

-1. Cut the pre-washed 2-yd. piece of flannel into three long strips about 14″ wide.
-Tip: find a plaid line to cut on and follow it the whole way to create even widths.
-(You can cut them to be 12″ like the Old Navy inspiration scarves, but you’ll have extra strips left and I think the extra couple inches actually makes a nicer end-product.)
+1. Cut the pre-washed 2-yd. piece of flannel into three long strips about 14″ wide (for the three scarves).
+TIP: find a plaid line to cut on and follow it the whole way to create even widths.
+(Note: You can cut them to be 12″ like the Old Navy inspiration scarves, but you’ll have extra strips left and I think the extra couple inches actually makes a nicer end-product.)

 3. After all your edges have a straight stitch, it’s time to create the frayed edges.
 Use the seam ripper – or a needle or something – to find the first threads on the edges to pull and start pulling them out.
 You’ll find that you’ll only be able to pull a few threads at a time and they may break – just keep at it and pull them out until you’ve got the fringe you want (either all the way to the straight stitch or just before it).

 TIP: It’s easiest to do this while watching a TV show or something – then you don’t really think about it and it seems to go pretty fast.

 Note: you may notice the scarf in the photo has long edges that are rolled-hemmed.
 I did this with the first scarf I made, but it made the edges bunch more and when I frayed all the edges I liked it better, which was easier anyway.
 If you are a seamstress, you can hem the long edges, if you prefer.

 And that’s it.
 See?
 Really easy, even with a bit of sewing.

 There are so many great plaid shirting color options, too, that’s it’s fun to pick the styles according to who you’re giving them too.